 - Investiagating the impacts of urbanisation on local climates; the parameterization of urban surfaces in regional climate models.
 Talk to Melissa Hart.

-At the University of Tasmania:
+At the University of Tasmania in ocean sciences:

 - Internal gravity waves and mixing in the Southern Ocean.
 The project will bring together recent observations and numerical simulations of internal waves and turbulence in the Southern Ocean to get a deeper understanding of mixing processes in the ocean interior.
 Talk to Maxim Nikurashin.